indosandi/Maknyuus/README.md

 3. Apply the matrix data to ML algorithma such as Random Forest or SVM

 #Future Plan
 Currently library is written in python and utulize scikit as machine learning Library.
-Future plan is to build Java and use neural network library such as Encog etc
+Future plan is to build in Java and use neural network/deep leaning library such as Encog etc

 Thanks for coming